phalcon/documentation/docs/tutorial-invo.md

 $loader->register();
 ```

+!!! info "NOTE"

-> **NOTE**: The above code has registered the directories that were defined in the configuration file.
+    The above code has registered the directories that were defined in the configuration file.
 The only directory that is not registered is the `viewsDir` because it contains HTML + PHP files but no classes.

-{: .alert .alert-info }
+!!! info "NOTE"

-> **NOTE**: We use a constant called `APP_PATH`.
+    We use a constant called `APP_PATH`.
 This constant is defined in the bootstrap (`public/index.php`) to allow us to have a reference to the root of our project:
-{: .alert .alert-info }

 ```php
 <?php